Rutgers University (Physics, Biology)

-A former Columbia University School of Dental Medicine scholar, I achieved a perfect score on the Math section of the DAT.
-Accepted into the ultra-selective 2014 New York City Teaching Fellowship Program, I am a certified physics instructor, possessing a Bachelor of Science in Physics and a Bachelor of Arts in Biology.
-In addition, I am a proud recipient of the "ETS Recognition of Excellence Award" for the attainment of a score of 195 on the General Science: Content Knowledge Praxis II Examination for teacher licensure in the state of NJ.
+A former Columbia University School of Dental Medicine scholar, I achieved a perfect score on the "Quantitative Reasoning" section of the DAT.
+Accepted into the 2014 New York City Teaching Fellowship Program, I am a certified physics instructor, possessing a Bachelor of Science in Physics and a Bachelor of Arts in Biology.
+In addition, I am a proud recipient of the "ETS Recognition of Excellence Award" for the attainment of a score of 195 on the General Science: Content Knowledge Praxis II Examination; a passing score of a mere 152 on said test is a prerequisite for "Teacher of Science" licensure in the state of NJ.

 I have been employed as a part-time lecturer and TA for the Rutgers University Physics Department where, once per week, I conducted a 200-minute physics laboratory consisting of about thirty students.

 I tutor all students in Physics, Chemistry, Biology, Anatomy, Physical Science, Calculus, and any other mathematical discipline in existence.